B-UMMI/LMAS/docs/user/assemblers.rst

 GATB-Minia Pipeline
 ^^^^^^^^^^^^^^^^^^^

-GATB-Minia is an assembly pipeline, still unpublished, that consists Bloocoo for error correction, Minia 3 for contigs assembly, which is based on the BCALM2 assembler, and the BESST for scaffolding.
-It was developed to extend Minia assembler to use multiple k-mer values.
-It was developed to extend the Minia assembler to use **De Bruijn algorithm with multiple** **k-mer values**. **It was developed explicitly to handle metagenomic data.**
+GATB-Minia is an assembly pipeline, still unpublished, that consists of Bloocoo for error correction, Minia 3 for contigs assembly, which is based on the BCALM2 assembler, and BESST for scaffolding.
+It was developed to extend the Minia assembler to use **De Bruijn algorithm with multiple** **k-mer values**.
+**It was developed explicitly to handle metagenomic data.**

 * **Source code:** https://github.com/GATB/gatb-minia-pipeline
 * **Date of last update:** 31/07/2020